All Episodes

 Let underlings and let other people handle that.

-Like it was very much easier for for Newt Gingrich to unload on Bill Clinton as a speaker of the House because Clinton was not his leader.
+Like it was very much easier for Newt Gingrich to unload on Bill Clinton as a speaker of the House because Clinton was not his leader.

-We go to Jenna in Apple Valley, California.
+Back to the phones we go to Jenna in Apple Valley, California.

 Hi.